Info on Rabies

 For people who are not vaccinated against rabies

 After contact with a suspect animal, start vaccinating as soon as possible.
 Preferably within 12 to 24 hours starting with "human anti-rabies immunoglobulin (HRIG)".
-Further treatment will consist of at least five vaccinations with the rabies vaccine.
-Normally on days 0, 3, 7, 14 and 28.
+Further treatment will consist of at least four vaccinations with the rabies vaccine.
+Normally on days 0, 3, 7, 14 or 28.
 An embassy or consulate is always aware where the vaccine is in stock.

 For people who are vaccinated against rabies